bongiozzo/musica_mustdie/output/band_deadsoultribe.md

 # Dead Soul Tribe

+prog-metal  ex-Psychotic Waltz

-Дискография
+## Дискография

-"Dead Soul Tribe" 2000, Progressive
+### "Dead Soul Tribe" 2000, Progressive

+1. Powertrip
+2. Coming Down
+3. Anybody There?
+4. The Haunted
+5. The Drowning Machine
+6. You
+7. Under the Weight of My Stone
+8. Once
+9. One Bullet
+10. Empty
+11. Cry for Tomorrow
+12. Into...
+13. ...Into the Spiral Cathedral

-"A Murder Of Crows" 2003, Progressive
+### "A Murder Of Crows" 2003, Progressive

+Feed Part 1 "Stone By Stone"
+Feed Part 2 "The Awakening"
+The Messenger
+In A Garden Made Of Stones
+Some Things You Can't Return
+Angels In Vertigo
+Regret
+Crows On The Wire
+I'm Not Waving
+Flies
+Black Smoke And Mirrors
+Time (Bonus)

-"The January Tree" 2004, Progressive
+### "The January Tree" 2004, Progressive

+1. Spiders And Flies
+2. Sirens
+3. The Love...
+4. Why?
+5. The Coldest...
+6. Wings Of Faith
+7. Toy Rockets
+8. Waiting...
+9. Just Like...
+10. Lady Of Rain

-"The dead world" 2005, Progressive
+### "The dead world" 2005, Progressive

+1. Prelude: Time and Pressure
+2. A Flight On An Angels Wing 4:31
+3. To My Beloved…
+4. Don’t You Ever Hurt?
+5. Some Sane Advice
+6. Let The Hammer Fall
+7. Waiting In Line
+8. Someday
+9. My Dying Wish
+10. A Fistful Of Bended Nails
+11. The Long Ride Home

-"A Lullaby For The Devil" 2007, Progressive
+### "A Lullaby For The Devil" 2007, Progressive

 ## Отношения с другими группами